centrifugal/centrifuge/_examples/redis_broker_presence/readme.md

-In this example we show how to connect several Centrifuge server nodes with Redis.
+In this example we show how to connect several Centrifuge server nodes with Redis – thus making it possible to scale nodes.

-Start 2 Redis servers locally:
+Start 2 Redis servers locally (we could use just one actually, but here we show builtin Redis sharding feature):

 ```
 redis-server --port 6379